John goes through his father's journal to learn the truth of the corporations.

 Out of desperation people accepted the handouts from the businesses around them.
 Corporations saw an opportunity to employ people for basic necessities.
 This allowed the corporations to rebuild not just their own infrastructures, but also surrounding cities.
 With cities reestablished by the corporations, they took control of the areas they rebuilt, effectively governing that area.

 Basic needs of the people were met.
 The corporations were governing the people.
 The local, state, and federal governments dissolved and disappeared.

 William J. Faison returned to CEO of his own corporation.
 Corporations across the land began to fight amongst themselves to gain more power and control.
 Faison saw an opportunity and attempted to build a coalition with the corporations, with him at the head.
 He successfully brokered treaties and trade deals among several of the corporations, but the businesses did not trust each other enough to become one governing entity.

-Today I was looking through an American history textbook when a man started talking to me.
-“So you have an interest history, I see.”
+Today, I was looking through an American history textbook when a man started talking to me.
+“So, you have an interest in history, I see.”
 He started.

 I refused to make eye contact and put the textbook down.
 I was afraid he was an undercover security officer trying to bust me for buying contraband.
 “It might be a passing fancy.”
 I scanned over some of the jewelry that was hanging on branches of a small metal tree.

 Out of the corner of my eye, I watched the man pick up the history textbook.
 I didn’t buy the book, so he couldn’t arrest me, but the vendor might be in trouble.
 The man held out his palm to the vendor, who used an old scanner to swipe the man’s palm chip.
 I turned to look at the man and what he was doing.
 He thumbed through the pages and stopped at a picture.

 Looking at the book, he asked me, “You ever wondered how much of a legend Faison had to be to replace President Lincoln on his own memorial monument?”